danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 Work in these areas is compatible with the proposed standard and need not be explicitly addressed by it.

+This also does not address how to discover readers that are not installed, i.e. how to search PyPI for packages that may contain a relevant reader.
+This is also important, but it raises questions about security and gatekeeping.
+Discovering readers within an installed environment is a useful step.

 ## How should we organize?

 If this idea gains buy-in from library maintainers, where should we document and